 7. Measure both Fahrenheit and Celsius

-Vicks Pediatric Pacifier Thermometer Reviews provide professional accuracy for reading in two minutes.
-The pacifier comforts your baby so you’ll take their temperature stress-free.
+Vicks Pediatric Pacifier Thermometer provides professional accuracy for reading in two minutes.
+The pacifier comforts your baby, so you’ll take their temperature stress-free.

-The design is pushbutton activated and features an outsized alphanumeric display.
-Readings are taken in 2 minutes and it automatically saves the last temperature reading!
+The design is push-button activated and features an outsized alphanumeric display.
+Readings are taken in 2 minutes, and the last temperature reading is automatically saved!

 Specifications